erkyrath/BBLM-Inform7/README.txt

-BBEdit Language Module for Inform 7
+BBEdit/TextWrangler Language Module for Inform 7
 Created by Andrew Plotkin

 This is a simple syntax coloring module for Inform 7.
 It is not as